gradle/gradle/design-docs/publication-model.md

 ## Publish artifacts as late as possible in the build

 Schedule validation tasks before publication tasks, while still respecting task dependencies.

-## Publish components in dependency order

-Ensure that when publishing multiple components to a given destination, that they are published in dependency order.

 ## Remove old DSL